inno-devops-labs/S25-core-course-labs/app_javascript/JAVASCRIPT.md

 This web application loads the most recent comic from **XKCD** and displays it on the website.

+## Language choose
+I chose JavaScript for the bonus task because, as a frontend developer, it’s the most efficient and natural choice for building web applications.
+JavaScript integrates seamlessly with HTML and CSS, allowing me to quickly create dynamic and interactive UIs.
+Its asynchronous programming features, like Promises and async/await, make it ideal for handling real-time updates.

 ## Features

 - Fetches the latest XKCD comic from the API.